FREQUENTLY ASKED QUESTIONS

 Q. How safe will it be?

 A. Very.
 You might be wondering what a socially-distant Valley Fest might look like in 2021.
 Although the finer points for July 2021 won’t be known for some time, we’re working on the basis of creating a socially-distanced festival so that you can have as much fun as is safely possible.
+We have also secured an extra field.
 You can read the 5 things we’re currently planning here.

 Q. Where can I buy a ticket?